godaddy-wordpress/primer-child-lyrical/readme.txt

 License:           GPL-2.0
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-Lyrical is a Primer child theme with a focus on photography and beautiful fonts.
+Lyrical is a GoDaddy Primer child theme with a focus on photography and beautiful fonts.

 == Description ==

-Lyrical is a Primer child theme with a focus on photography and beautiful fonts.
+Lyrical is a GoDaddy Primer child theme with a focus on photography and beautiful fonts.

 **Languages Supported:**